 This site is dedicated to fractal art.
 But in the first place, what is a fractal?

-If I were to give you a definition of what is a fractal, I would begin by saying it is a figure composed of infinite curves contained in a finite surface or area, having in consequence a non-integer or fractional dimension.
+If I were to give you a definition of what a fractal is, I would begin by saying it is a figure composed of infinite curves contained within a finite surface or area, having consequently a non-integer or fractional dimension.
 Or I could say that it is a “rough or fragmented geometric shape that can be subdivided in parts, each of which is (at least approximately) a reduced-size copy of the whole” (to quote an old document dating back to the late 1990s but still available, known as the sci.fractal FAQ).
-That means, in simple terms: you start with a basic image derived from one of the functions —let’s say a Mandelbrot or a Julia set—, and zoom in any portion to come to a new image that has some similar features to the original one.
-If you continue zooming indefinitely (thus fractioning the image into smaller and smaller parts), you’ll still get a new picture that, although different, will still have some recognizable features coming into view.
+That means, in simple terms: you start with a basic image derived from one of the functions —let’s say a Mandelbrot or a Julia set—, and zoom in on any portion to come to a new image that has some similar features to the original one.
+If you continue zooming indefinitely (thus fractioning —breaking— the image into smaller and smaller parts), you’ll still get a new picture that, although different, will still have some recognizable features coming into view.
 This is generally referred to as self-similarity; it is very obvious in simple fractals, but since Mandelbrot and Julia set fractals are complex ones, sometimes you won’t see the similarities at first sight.

 Juan Luis Martínez